 5. Welland Canal Locks, Ontario

-The Welland Canal connects two of the Great Lakes, Lake Ontario and Lake Erie and is part of the St. Lawrence Seaway.
+The Welland Canal connects two Great Lakes, Lake Ontario and Lake Erie and is part of the St. Lawrence Seaway.
 The canal system was a necessary means of transportation for getting water vessels around Niagara Falls and the St. Lawrence Rapids.

 The difference in elevation between Lake Erie and Lake Ontario is 326 feet (100 metres).
+Over the years, four Welland Canals have been built along almost the same routing.

-The third Welland Canal was constructed between 1872 and 1887.
+- The third Welland Canal was constructed between 1872 and 1887.

 The canal’s width is 200 feet.
-It has seven locks each measuring 80 feet wide with the capacity to accommodate a vessel up to a maximum of 765 feet.
+It has seven locks, each measuring 80 feet wide, and can accommodate a vessel up to a maximum of 765 feet.
+A ship can take up to eight hours to make the trip through the entire canal lock system, which runs 7 miles (11 km).

 The Welland Canal usually operates from April through to the end of December.

-Read more about the history of the Welland Canal and best things to do in St. Catharines, Thorold, Welland and Port Colborne.
+Read more about the history of the Welland Canal and the best things to do in St. Catharines, Thorold, Welland and Port Colborne.

 6. Trent-Severn Waterway National Historic Site, Ontario